ericdke/ADNCV/README.md

 Displays informations.

-Add `-f` for full details (all posted links, mentioned users, etc).
+Add `-f` for full details (posted links, mentioned users, posts per month, etc):

+`adncv -d -f posts.json`

 ### Export

 `adncv -e posts.json`

-Exports informations as a JSON file, including all your posted links and mentioned users.
+Exports informations as a JSON file, including full details.

-Add `-p` to specify the destination folder path (default: in ~).
+Add `-p` to specify the destination folder path (default: ~):

+`adncv -e posts.json -p ~/Documents`

+## Content

+ADNCV will display/export:

+- total posts
+- posts without mentions
+- posts directed to a user
+- posts containing mentions but not directed
+- posts containing mentions and are replies
+- posts containing mentions and are not replies
+- posts containing links
+- times your posts have been reposted
+- times your posts have been starred
+- times your posts have been replied
+- list of users you've posted directly to
+- list of users you've mentioned
+- list of clients you've posted with
+- all your posted links
+- your monthly posting frequency